 On top of that, when did it become so socially acceptable to openly hate and mock those who have money or those who have disabilities and can’t work?
 How is that different to openly hating someone who is black?
 Someone who is gay?
 These are things that we simply can’t teach our children.
 We can’t.
 I can say with an honest and open heart, I don’t care what you believe, what you vote, provided you don’t seek to harm or demote any member of society for being something you aren’t.
 What the country needs now is not hate.
 It’s not to be set against each other – we need a society that keeps it’s noses out of each other’s ballot papers.
-A society that says “you think differently to me, that’s cool.”
+A society that says “you think differently to me, that’s cool, let’s see what the majority comes back with.”
 So many of us are standing up against things that persecute people, like homophobia or racism, we’re standing up for women’s rights, but at the same time, we’re shoving each other over because, well, you’re a Tory and I vote Labour or vice versa.
 Just no.

-When it comes to June, vote for whatever you want.
+When it comes to December, vote for whatever you want.
 Then keep it to yourself.
-Or discuss it in a respectful manner, if you’re mate is sharing stuff that you don’t agree with and you want to debate or try and give your opinion, do it in a way that might make someone stop and think “hey, that’s a good point… I’m going to look into that”.
+Or discuss it in a respectful manner, if your mate is sharing stuff that you don’t agree with and you want to debate or try and give your opinion, do it in a way that might make someone stop and think “hey, that’s a good point… I’m going to look into that”.
 In doing that you will be teaching your children that there is nothing wrong with embracing our differences and just agreeing to disagree.
 We don’t need to be aggressive or hurtful.
 We don’t need to stand against hate, while propagating it against others.
 We can educate without dragging one another down.
 Don’t be a card carrying extremist – whether you be a left wing extremist or a ring wing extremist… just don’t be one.

 I know we live in scary times, I know that.
 I know that there isn’t really anyone that represents me, that I feel comfortable voting for, and I know I’m not alone in that.
 All I know is that I will vote with hope, not hate, I will vote to try and make my life, and the lives of those around me, better.
 Surely that’s all any of us can do?